 - Book 10: Thesis Part 1 - persuasive essays developed to support a thesis (grades 7-8)

-- Book 11: Thesis Part 2 - persuasive essays developed to support a thesis (grades 8-9) (Not yet available)
+- Book 11: Thesis Part 2 - persuasive essays developed to support a thesis (grades 8-9)

-- Book 12: Mock Trial: Attack and Defend a Law - a more in-depth version of the persuasive essay (grades 8-9) (Not yet available)
+- Book 12: Declamation: Attack and Defend a Law - persuasive essays or speeches bringing all of the elements of the progymnasmata to bear upon judicial matters(grades 8-9) (Not yet available)

-The brief descriptions above do not convey the breadth of these courses.
-Among the many skills developed as students work through the lessons are accurate copying, reading comprehension, creating and presenting oral and written narrations (retelling in the student's own words), public speaking, writing from dictation, expanding vocabulary, identifying points of view, writing dialogue, providing details to support an opinion, amplification (expanding upon a sentence, paragraph, or lengthier piece), summarizing, creating a story plot, developing characters in a story, and learning various ways to defend an argument.
+The brief descriptions above do not convey the breadth of these books.
+Among the many skills developed as students work through the lessons are accurate copying, reading comprehension, creating and presenting oral and written narrations (retelling in the student's own words), public speaking, writing from dictation, expanding vocabulary, identifying points of view, outlining, writing dialogue, providing details to support an opinion, amplification (expanding upon a sentence, paragraph, or lengthier piece), summarizing, creating a story plot, developing characters in a story, and learning various ways to defend an argument.

-These courses build upon one another from Book 1 through Book 12 as students develop a foundation of skills by emulating and working from worthy models of writing.
+These books build upon one another from Book 1 through Book 12 as students develop a foundation of skills by emulating and working from worthy models of writing.
 While the description of what is accomplished in this series might make it sound very difficult, the way the author presents bite-size pieces, coupled with suggestions for flexibility, should make it very manageable for most students.

 Books 1 through 4

 Lessons for the first day begin with the teacher reading the fable or narrative aloud with students following along.
 Students will then read the story aloud—to each other in pairs in a group class or to a parent when there's just one student.
-(While the lessons direct students to work with other students from time to time, those activities can usually be done either with the parent or independently.)
-In the “Tell It Back” section, students retell the story in their own words—narration.
+(While the lessons direct students to work with other students from time to time, those activities can usually be done either with a parent or independently.)
+In the “Tell It Back” section, students engage in narration, retelling the story in their own words.
 “Talk About It” presents a series of discussion questions.
 For example, after the fable “The Fox and the Grapes,” one question asks, “What is your definition of the idea of ‘sour grapes’?
 Use the expression ‘sour grapes’ in a complete sentence” (Book 1: Fable, p.
 37).
 Some discussion questions relate to Scripture, current events, or other readings to help students learn to connect ideas.

-On the second day of the lesson, the students should reread the fable or narrative aloud to refresh their memories then proceed to the “Writing Time” exercises.
-These will generally begin with copywork and dictation.
-“Sentence Play” exercises within “Writing Time” have students work from partial or complete sentences to change them or expand upon them in some way.
+In Books 1 through 3, on the second day of the lesson, students should reread the fable or narrative aloud to refresh their memories then proceed to the “Writing Time” exercises which generally begin with copywork and dictation.
+“Sentence Play” exercises within Writing Time have students work from partial or complete sentences to change them or expand upon them in some way.
 “Copiousness” exercises might have students first identify parts of speech, subjects, or predicates in the fable or narrative passage, then rewrite it by varying sentence elements.
 While students might write a summary of the passage, they might also be directed to “write an amplification with dialogue” or vary their rewrite of the passage in another way.
-Within “Writing Time,” students will complete other exercises, such as changing part of a passage or completely rewriting the story in a passage (e.g., from a different point of view).
+Within Writing Time, students will complete other exercises, such as changing part of a passage or completely rewriting the story in a passage (e.g., from a different point of view).

 Books 5 through 10